wupeifan/ECON_407_Fall2020/syllabus.md

   - Macro-Finance (Asset Pricing Part): Lucas model, CCAPM
   - Fiscal Policy: Tax distortion
   - Monetary Policy (maybe not, too hard)
-- Incomplete Markets and Heterogeneous Agents (Very brief)
+- Incomplete Markets and Heterogeneous Agents

 ## UBC Statement on Academic Freedom
 During this pandemic, the shift to online learning has greatly altered teaching and studying at UBC,